 In more recent years, many colleges and universities are offering masters or doctoral degrees in Music Therapy in order to expand or advance clinical skills or specialize in fields such as college teaching, administration, fields of supervision or a particular method of Music Therapy.

-If you would like more Free, detailed, weekly information in our newsletter sent to your e-mail, type in your e-mail address to the right and click submit.
+If you would like more Free, detailed, weekly information in our newsletter sent to your e-mail, type in your e-mail address on the subscription page and click submit.
 E-mail addresses will not be released, you can cancel at any time.